 Vitamin E improves egg and sperm health.
 Vitamin E is also an important antioxidant to help protect sperm and egg DNA integrity.
 For women, it improves the quality of cervical mucus, thus enhancing the chances of implantation of the fertilized eggs.
 It helps prolong the sperm’s life within the female a couple more days, so as to increase the chances for the egg to be fertilized.
 For men, a daily intake of vitamin E is recommended in order to enhance sperm motility.

-Where to get it: Sunflower seeds, almonds, olives, spinach, papaya, dark leafy greens, broccoli, wheat germ oil, olive and sunflower oil.
+Where to find it: Sunflower seeds, almonds, olives, spinach, papaya, dark leafy greens, broccoli, wheat germ oil, olive and sunflower oil.

 Iron: Women who do not get sufficient iron may lack ovulation or have poor egg health.

-Where to get it: Lentils, spinach, tofu, sesame seeds, kidney beans, pumpkin seeds, garbanzo beans, navy beans, molasses,
+Where to find it: Lentils, spinach, tofu, sesame seeds, kidney beans, pumpkin seeds, garbanzo beans, navy beans, molasses,

 Omega-3 Fatty Acids– Essential Fatty Acids (FFAs)have been shown to help fertility by helping to regulate hormones in the body, increase cervical mucous, promote ovulation and increase the blood flow to the reproductive organs.